openshift/ci-docs/content/en/docs/architecture/step-registry.md

 #### Injecting the `oc` CLI

 Steps can make the `oc` CLI available to their commands by adding the `cli` configuration item to the test step, specifying which OpenShift release the CLI should be sourced from.
-The `ci-operator` configuration must use `tag_specification` or `releases` to configure which release payloads the `oc` CLI may be injected from.
+The `ci-operator` configuration must use or `releases` to configure which release payloads the `oc` CLI may be injected from.
 For example, the following configuration pulls in a CentOS image, configures a custom OCP release using `releases` and runs a test where the release's CLI is injected to the test step.